okholod/data-science-ml/ds-capstone/report.md

 * Locations and categories of substitute venues in *coffee* category

 As a part of my analysis I am going to look at neighborhoods in Minsk.
-There are nine districts in the city, but this devision looks too coarse for our goals.
+There are nine districts in the city, but this division looks too coarse for our goals.
 At the same time, location of the post offices is well correlated with the distribution of the population, this information may be extracted from the official post service site: http://belpost.by/branch/post/otdeleniya-sviazi/